denpeshkov/cs-notes/100 Go Mistakes/Code and Project Organization.md

 However, this approach has some drawbacks:

 - It can't distinguish between port that is equal to 0 and port that isn't set.
-If Port isn't set it's default value is 0
 - Clients need to pass an empty struct for a default configuration

 We could use pointers: